 Therapy requires a financial and time commitment, but with the right practitioner, the benefits far outweigh the cost.
 If any of the above scenarios feel familiar, do yourself and your children a favor by getting to a therapist post-haste.
 Life is too short to spend it mired in your divorce.

 Your peace of mind matters.
-For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group attorneys can help.
+For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group, LLC attorneys can help.
 Please contact us to schedule a consultation.